dotnet/docs-maui/docs/deployment/trimming.md

 This is equivalent to setting `[AssemblyMetadata("IsTrimmable", "True")]` when building the assembly.

 > [!NOTE]
-> It's not necessary to set the `$(PublishTrimmed)` MSBuild property to `true` in your app's project file, because this is set by default.
+> It's not necessary to set the `$(PublishTrimmed)` build property to `true` in your app's project file, because this is set by default.

 For more trimming options, see [Trimming options](/dotnet/core/deploying/trimming/trimming-options).